How to Talk to Teens About Driving Safely

 Like most parents, you may have concerns about handing over the keys to the family car to your teenage child.
 However, you should be able to rest easier if you have a few honest conversations about your most significant concerns.
 By talking about the importance of obeying speed limits, driving defensively, and avoiding the distractions of cell phones and friends in the car, you can help your teen avoid the risk of a car accident.

 In addition to talking with your teen, you can affect their driving behavior by always setting a good example when you are behind the wheel.
-For instance, if you text and drive, it is likely that your child will do the same.
+For instance, if you text and drive, your child will likely do the same.
 If you put down your phone and focus on the road, however, your child is likely to follow your lead and be much safer while driving.

 Remember to play an active role as a coach and mentor as your teenager learns to drive.
-Answer the teen’s questions and remind him or her to be vigilant and drive defensively.
+Answer the teenager’s questions and remind them to be vigilant and drive defensively.
 Finally, it is critical that you know the rules of the road in your state so you can teach your child and enforce them.

 To help you better understand the rules in North Carolina and South Carolina, we have put together some important information about teen driving that will help you talk to your child about driving safety.